Home / Retirement / Start your retirement / Super and the age pension

 Income test

 The income test assesses your income from all sources, including super.
-The income limits for the 2023-24 financial year are:
+The income limits as at 1 July 2025 are:

 (per fortnight)